Inedo/inedo-docs/BuildMaster/integrations/azure-devops/importing-builds.md

  - **Reuse complex automations** - processes like automated testing are complex to develop and are often fragile; moving these established, sensitive processes to a new system like BuildMaster will require some degree of effort that might be better spent elsewhere
  - **Keep your existing infrastructure** - you can use the Azure DevOps infrastructure that you've already built and is providing you with value

-A large percentage of customers use BuildMaster alongside Azure DevOps in exactly this manner and for these exact reasons. [[ATTN: JOHN - what's the simplest reason folks would want to use these two tools together??]]
+A large percentage of customers use BuildMaster alongside Azure DevOps in exactly this manner and for these exact reasons, the most common being simply that Azure DevOps is already a part of their in-house application suite, and used in combination with other hosting platforms or even self-hosted solutions.

 ::: {.attention .best-practice}
 **See it live!** See an example of Azure DevOps integration by creating a new application using the *Azure DevOps CI/CD* template.